utopia-foss/utopia/doc/usage/implement/unit-tests.rst

 * ``NAME``: The name of the unit test *as registered in CMake*.
-This is independent from the name you declare for the test module in the source file (though it makes sense to name them similarly...)
+This is independent from the name you declare for the test module in the source file (though it makes sense to give them similar names).
 * ``GROUP``: The unit test group for this test.
 The uppercase group name will be prepended to the unit test name.
 The lowercase group name will be used to register the test targets.
 After building them, you can execute all unit